MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab01_Ex2_Configuring Entra device registration.md

 7. Next to Disconnect this account, select **Disconnect** and then select **Yes**.

-   > Notice that you do not have to restart to disconnect a registered device from Azure AD.
+   > Notice that you do not have to restart to disconnect a registered device from Entra ID.

 8. Sign out of SEA-WS1.